usnistgov/mobile-threat-catalogue/contributing.md

                 -
         ---

 5. Fill in each of the fields with the following information.
-Wrapping any long strings in double quotes:
+Wrapping any long strings in double quotes and escaping any internal quotes.
     - Threat Category: Identify the category you feel the threat falls under.
     - Threat: Provide a description of the threat.
     - Threat Origin: If possible, provide at least one resource that describes the nature of this threat.